phpro/http-tools/docs/transports.md

 $transport->withOutputType(SomeResponse::class);
 ```

+> **_NOTE:_**  If you have an empty response you can set \stdClass as output type.

-If you want to use symfony/validator, you might need to:
+If you want to use symfony/serializer, you might need to:

 ```bash
 composer require symfony/serializer